vangarasrinivas/JWT-Login-Dashboard-LogOut-Project/README.md

 # JWT-Login-Dashboard-LogOut-Project
-Go Client Folder and Open index.js file then run the file
+Go Client Folder and Open index.js file in src folder then run the file